simonangel-fong/Note_Tech/container/kubernetes/networking/networking_fundamental/networking_fundamental.md

 ---

-### Container Networking Interface(CNI)

-- `Container Networking Interface(CNI)`

-  - a **standard** that specifies how to **configure network interfaces** for containers.
-  - responsibility:
-    - The `container runtime` must create **network namespace**
-    - identify the **network** to which the container attach
-    - invoke `Network Plugin(bridge)` when container is added/deleted
-    - assign ip address to the container
-    - output netowork configuration
-  - common supported runtime:
-    - rkt
-    - mesos
-    - k8s

-- Docker does not support CNI

-  - use Container Network Model(CNM)
-  - can work around with manaul work with CNI
-    - `docker run --network=none nginx`
-    - `bridge add con_id /var/run/netns/con_id`

-- `/opt/cni/bin`
-  - **defalt path** for container runtime to find the CNI plugin
-- `/etc/cni/net.d`
-  - the path to determine which plugin to use
-  - if multiple, choice by order

----

 ### Pod Networking

 - **Pod Networking Model**
   - Each `Pod` should have an **IP address**
   - Each `Pod` should be able to **communicate** with other `Pod` **in the same node**
   - Each `Pod` can communicate with **other `Pod`** on **other nodes without NAT**.